JocysCom/UMQF/README.md

 UMQF MORA - Moral Objective Rating Agent

-System for analyzing texts and assessing the moral implications of actions using the Universal Moral Quotient (UMQ) Formula.
+System for analyzing information and assessing the moral implications of actions using the Universal Moral Quotient (UMQ) Formula.

 ## Purpose